1986 Major League Baseball postseason: Houston Astros vs. New York Mets

 The Mets defeated the Astros in six games to return to the World Series for the first time since 1973.

-Houston's Mike Scott out-dueled New York's Dwight Gooden as the Astros took Game 1, with Scott pitching a complete-game shutout.
+Houston's Mike Scott out-dueled New York's Dwight Gooden as the Astros took Game 1, with Scott pitching a five-hit complete-game shutout.
 Bob Ojeda out-dueled former 1969 Mets alum Nolan Ryan in a complete-game performance in Game 2 as the Mets won 4–1 to even the series headed to Queens.
-Game 3 was an offensive duel which was won by the Mets, 6–5, as Lenny Dykstra hit a walk-off two-run home run in the bottom of the ninth.
-The Astros evened the series in Game 4 as Scott pitched another complete game despite being on three-days rest.
-Game 5 was an ugly and low-scoring 12-inning affair that was won by the Mets, 2–1, taking a 3–2 series lead headed back to Houston.
-Game 5 would ultimately be Nolan Ryan’s last postseason game.
+Game 3 was an offensive slugfest which was won by the Mets as Lenny Dykstra hit a walk-off two-run home run in the bottom of the ninth.
+The Astros evened the series in Game 4 as Scott pitched a three-hit complete game despite being on three-days rest.
+Game 5 was an ugly and low-scoring extra-inning battle that was won by the Mets as Gary Carter hit a walk-off RBI single in the bottom of the twelfth, giving the Mets a 3–2 series lead headed back to Houston.
+Game 5 would ultimately be Nolan Ryan's final postseason game.